 The last really big surge was in 2013 but how is this known?
 Only a couple on the next table outside of the Sole Bay Inn a couple of years earlier who also agreed that the only thing Southwold is missing is a sit-down tandoori.

-Don't be fooled by the relative flatness, the shingle-sapping stretches of this fifty-mile-long path will have you wishing you were on the West Highland Way, say.
+Don't be fooled by the relative flatness, the shingle-sapping stretches of this 50-mile long path will have you wishing you were on the West Highland Way, say.

 If you're coming from Felixstowe, congratulations it's only another four more to the finish at Lowestoft.
 If you're coming from Lowestoft, it's only four miles in and you're going the wrong way, anyway.

 The couple are presumed to live here or hereabouts and a double dose of ugly, yet necessary, concrete-defending just about saved them from evacuation.

 Nor were those in the evacuated, neither, where what passes for a cliff saved the day and takings at the pub remained intact, probably.

 Inside, it's not all salty old sea dogs and shanties, there's a turn on this afternoon and his passable Neil Diamond is very nearly so good, so good, so good.